livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 Across all components and execution contexts defined in this file, the following invariants and guarantees hold:

-* All graph object persistence is append only.
+* All graph object persistence is append-only.
 * Immutable metadata fields are never mutated after insertion.
 * Deletions of graph objects are forbidden at the storage layer.
 * All graph writes are serialized and atomic.